The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 What Is It?
 A 360° virtual tour is an excellent technique we frequently use as a tool to sell a home.
 It gives a potential buyer a convenient way to shop around.
 As they sit on their couch, they can “walk through” the home, seeing all aspects of it from flooring to lights on the ceiling.

 Why Does It Work?
-When you give potential buyers access to remotely tour the home at any time of day, it will put your property a step ahead of the competition by making your property much more accessible than other homes on the market.
-It’s also a very new marketing tool, so many buyers opt to view the home with the 360° tours.
+When you give potential buyers access to remotely tour the home a t any time of day, it will put your property a step ahead of the competition by making your property much more accessible than other homes on the market. .
+It’s also a very new marketing tool, so many buyers opt to view the home with the 360° tour just to

 Facebook Live!